nidve01/bootstrap/README.md

     docker ps -a
     CONTAINER ID        IMAGE                                                             COMMAND                  CREATED             STATUS                  PORTS                                                                      NAMES
 ```
-5. Register the qubeship apps with your github using the <a href="https://github.com/Qubeship/bootstrap/blob/US346719_oauthreg_timeout_inst/README.md#github-configuration"> github configuration steps </a>
+5. Register the qubeship apps with your github using the <a href="https://github.com/Qubeship/bootstrap/blob/US346719_oauthreg_timeout_inst/README.md#github-configuration" target="_blank"> github configuration steps </a>
+6. Make sure that you can connect to the internet from within your corporate firewalls.
+Qubeship uses firebase and firebase    requires internet connectivity.
 ----
-5. Make sure that you can connect to the internet from within your corporate firewalls.
-Qubeship uses firebase and firebase    requires internet connectivity.

 ## Install